YanaBiliaieva/SalesForceOrgsRESTDataExchange/README.md

 # SalesForceOrgsRESTDataExchange
 When opening a Contact or Account detail page at OrganizationA, a block with the similar by name Contacts or Accounts from OrganizationB is shown.
-The integration between two SalesForce organizations created using REST Api.
+The integration between two SalesForce organizations was created using REST Api.